bhalavat-nisarg/fin-pay-server/README.md

 # FinPay Server

-This is the server-side application for FinPay mobile app.
+This is the server-side application FinPay Server.
+The server is connected to Autonomous Database (ADB) available on Oracle Cloud Infrastructure (OCI).
+Once the server is running, it checks the status of ADB and if that is currently not available, then restarts the provisioned ADB.

 ## Basic Functionalities